Northeastern Evolutionary

 Dr. Burch has publications on the topics of seminal composition and human physiology and behavior, genital morphology, intimate partner violence (focusing on the role of sexual jealousy and prevention strategies), and sexual signaling.
 These publications have garnered interest from the media, including nonfiction books (e.g., “Why is the Penis Shaped like that?”, “Bonk”, “The Dangerous Passion”), novels (“The Hitchhiker’s Child”), and innumerable websites, blogs, new outlets, and magazines.

-Secretary: Anastasia Makhanova
+Membership Chair: Anastasia Makhanova

 Dr. Anastasia (Stacey) Makhanova is an Assistant Professor at the University of Arkansas.
 She first came to NEEPS, by herself, when she was an undergraduate student at Hendrix College and has attended every conference since.
 Stacey received her Ph.D. from Florida State University.
 Her research focuses on the ways that people's social perceptions are affected by different fundamental motives (e.g., pathogen avoidance, affiliation, relationship maintenance, parenting) and biological processes (e.g., hormones, immune system activity, genetics).
 Her favorite part of NEEPS is the friendly environment that focuses on helping students advance their research.